zeropointnine/tts-audiobook-tool/README.md

 # Description

-This is an audiobook maker utility, using the [Oute TTS 1.0 1B](https://github.com/edwko/OuteTTS) text-to-speech model.
+This is an audiobook creation tool, using the [Oute TTS 1.0 1B](https://github.com/edwko/OuteTTS) text-to-speech model.
 It uses a rudimentary, no-frills console interface.

 What's interesting about Oute TTS is that it does zero-shot voice cloning and that it outputs audio at 44khz.
-Because generative TTS models have a tendency to hallucinate or repeat sentences and phrases, the app tries to mitigate this by using Whisper to compare the transcribed text of the generated audio against the source text.
+Because generative TTS models can hallucinate or repeat sentences and phrases, the app tries to mitigate this by using Whisper to compare the transcribed text of the generated audio against the source text.

 TLDR instructions: (1) Assign a working project directory, (2) select a 15-second reference audio file for the voice cloning, (3) paste in some (or a lot of) text, (3b) optionally define chapter points, (4) start inferencing, and ... be prepared to wait (that's the catch, lol).
 Finally, (5) concatenate the generated audio segments to create the final FLAC file/s.